Best swim coach software 2026: apps compared

 General sports apps approximate this with free-text fields or generic block structures.
 The result is workable, but you spend time adapting the tool to swimming rather than planning the session.

 Dedicated swimming software for coaches is built around the domain.
-The session editor has native concepts: stroke, distance, intensity zone, interval.
-You describe a set in swimming terms, not in workarounds.
+The session is built from blocks and sets, each described by a stroke, a distance, an interval and an intensity zone — from recovery to sprint.
+You describe a set in swimming terms, not in workarounds, and total distance, duration and training load are computed for you as you build.

 Independent coach, one group: priority is speed and simplicity.
 A free plan on a swimming-specific tool is the natural starting point.
 Test with three real sessions before deciding.

-Coach in a club with multiple groups: sharing and history matter more.
-Look for a calendar view of all sessions and the ability to share different sessions to different groups from the same interface.
+Coach in a club with multiple groups: swimmer access and history matter more.
+Look for a calendar view of all sessions and the ability to run a different group per level from the same interface.

 Multi-coach club: the question shifts to coordination.
 Can multiple coaches work in the same tool, see each other's sessions, and share a library of reusable blocks?
 This is where a paid plan with team features becomes worth evaluating.